After graduating from USAFA in May 1992, the Air Force sent me to Texas A&M to study meteorology.

 I got A LOT better.

-I got a lot better FAST!
+I got a lot better FASTER than ever!

 The same thing happened with my prospecting and selling abilities when I recorded my phone calls and had my sales coach dissect my calls.